 Here are 43 ideas, suggestions, toys, games, food, menus, etc., to use as a springboard when planning picnics for your family.
 Be creative—theme your ideas and remember—it’s possible to take your children to distant lands all wrapped up in a picnic!

 None of these are specific to a holiday or time of the year which makes them more universal.
-Whether you’re celebrating the 4th of July, Memorial Day or one of the fall holidays–these picnic themes will work.
-And–be sure and include grandparents, aunts, uncles, and cousins–make it a fun family affair!
+Whether you’re celebrating the 4th of July, Memorial Day, or one of the fall holidays–these picnic ideas and themes will work.

 There are many places you can take your family for a picnic depending on where you live.
-Here are 15 suggestions, but put on your thinking caps; talk to your kids and vary the spot from one picnic to the next.
+Here are 15 suggestions:

 - A fun place in your city